 Short-term Care: Facilitates Functional Improvement

-Measures the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe that this is a reliable measure of a nursing home's rehabilitation performance.
+This metric is a measure of the percentage of short-term patients who saw functional improvements, such as with activities of daily living.
+Some experts believe that this is a measure of a facility's rehabilitation performance.

 Scores for Baton Rouge, LA